 As a conservation biologist focusing on primates, my research integrates spatial modeling and molecular genetics to understand the evolutionary processes that generate biodiversity and the influence of environmental variability on evolutionary divergence.
 I also explore how knowledge of evolutionary processes can inform conservation planning and the spatial prioritization of conservation actions.

-Most recently, I am studying the diversity, evolution, and conservation of slow lorises in Vietnam.
+Most recently, I am studying the diversity of slow lorises in Vietnam and the patterns, scales, and drivers of illicit trade in these and other animals through an NSF Science, Engineering, and Education for Sustainability (SEES) Fellowship.
 You can read about my trips to Vietnam in my New York Times Scientist at Work Blogs or my AMNH Fieldwork Journal Blogs.